oneblink/cli/docs/api/scheduled-functions.md

 #### `retryOnFail (required)

-If set to true the function will automatically retry if the function fails
+If set to `true`, the function will automatically retry twice if it fails.

 #### `timeout` (optional)